ubclaunchpad/LP-website/GettingStarted/Tools.md

 automatically show up on our website (once you've been added to a team).
 Providing your GitHub username allows Rocket to add you to the correct GitHub teams and repositories.

+### Pull Reminders

+[Pull Reminders](https://pullreminders.com/) is an awesome way to stay up to date on your team's project through notifications and pull request review reminders delivered straight to your Slack account.
+The website also features some slick graphs and leaderboards to help visualize your hard work and compare against your peers.

+You can configure Pull Reminders for your account through the website of the Slack bot - just shoot `@Pull Reminders` a message in the Launch Pad Slack workspace!